-Unclear to say "shall use zero".
-This calculation appears contrary to the existing provision of this rule, Puc 903(j)(2), effective 7/18/09, where billing is based on net energy supplied.

 - a.
-The surplus electricity fed into the distribution system will be calculated by subtracting the kWh supplied over the electric distribution system from the kWh fed back into the distribution period for the billing period; and - b.
-The distribution utility shall use zero kWh when calculating all charges that are based on kWh usage. - $(\frac{1}{2})$ Where the electricity generated by the customer-generator exceeds the electricity supplied by the electric grid in any billing period, the customer-generator shall be: - a.
-C-eredited over subsequent billing periods for the excess kilowatt hours generated in accordance with this section.kWh generated; or - If the excess production exceeds 600 kWh, the customer-generator may elect on an annual basis to receive a payment from the distribution utility equal in amount to the economic value of accumulated surplus as calculated in (h) below. - (g) Pursuant to RSA 362-A:9, the following shall apply to net energy measurements for large customer-generators: - (1) The net energy produced or consumed on a monthly basis shall be measured in accordance with normal metering practices; - (2) All charges that are not based on kWh will be billed in accordance with the applicable rate schedule;
+(The surplus electricity fed into the distribution system willshall be calculated by subtracting the kWh supplied over the electric distribution system from the kWh fed back into the distribution periodsystem for the billing period; and - b.
+The distribution utility shall use zero kWh when calculating all charges that are based on kWh usage; and

-Unclear if this is intended.
-When the customer-generator uses more electricity than the customer-generator supplies to the distribution system, why should the customer be billed all applicable charges rather than net charges after deducting the economic value of the energy supplied?
+(5) Where the electricity generated by the customer-generator exceeds the electricity supplied by the electric grid in any billing period, the customer-generator shall be:

+- a.
+Credited over subsequent billing periods for the surplus electricity fed into the distribution system and all associated kWh-based charges; or - b.
+For default service customers, lif the surplus electricity production exceeds 600 kWh, the customer-generator may elect, on an annual basis, to receive a payment from the distribution utility equal in amount to the economic value of accumulated surplus as calculated inpursuant to (ji) below.

+(hg) Pursuant to RSA 362-A:9, the following shall apply to net energy measurements for large customer-generators:

+(1) The net energy produced or consumed on a monthly basis shall be measured in accordance with normal metering practices;

+(2) All charges that are not based on kWh, including the customer charge and demand-based charges, will be billed in accordance with the applicable rate schedule;

-- (3) Where the electricity supplied to the customer-generator over the electric distribution system exceeds the electricity supplied to the distribution system by the customer-generator during the billing period, the customer-generator shall be billed all applicable charges on all kilowatt hours supplied for distribution services and other charges in accordance with this section and standard applicable rates; and - (4) Where the customer-generator's net energy usage is negative in that more electricity is fed into the distribution system than is consumed by the customer; Edit. "shall be".
+(3) Where the electricity supplied to the customer-generator over the electric distribution system exceeds the electricity supplied to the distribution system by the customer-generator during the billing period, the customer-generator shall be billed all applicable charges on all kilowatt hours supplied to the customer over the electric distribution system less a credit on default service charges equal to the metered energy fed into the electric distribution system over a billing period;

+(4) Where the customer-generator's net energy usage is negative in that more electricity is fed into the distribution system than is delivered from the distribution system:;